 5. Frozen Pizzas

-Easy and convenient, frozen pizzas may be your go-to dinner on a busy weeknight, but you should think twice before you pop another pie in the oven.
-Again, food companies inject partially hydrogenated oils to boost the food's flavor and texture, says Moskovitz.
+Tasty and convenient, frozen pizzas may be your go-to dinner on a busy weeknight, but you should think twice before you pop another pie in the oven.

-Eating too much sugar shouldn't be your only concern when you're snacking on sweets.
-Unhealthy partially hydrogenated vegetable oils may be hiding amongst the ingredients of your favorite candy bars, too, says Moskovitz.
+Eating too much sugar shouldn't be your only concern when you're snacking on sweets like candy bars, packaged pudding, ice cream, frosting and more.
+Unhealthy partially hydrogenated vegetable oils may be hiding amongst the ingredients of your favorite desserts.

 If you spot "hydrogenated oils" in your food product, know that these are another name for saturated fats, not trans fats.

-In addition, eating too many foods with trans fat can negatively affect your brain.
-An October 2019 study in Neurology observed that people with higher levels of man-made trans fats in their blood were more likely to develop Alzheimer's disease or dementia.
+Eating too many foods with trans fat can negatively affect your brain.
+People with higher levels of man-made trans fats in their blood were observed to be more likely to develop Alzheimer's disease or dementia, according to an October 2019 study in Neurology.

 - Neurology: “Serum Elaidic Acid Concentration and Risk of Dementia: the Hisayama Study" ”